Does Pre-Workout Make You Poop?

 7. Water

 Lastly, unless you’re “dry scooping,” you probably mix your pre-workout powder with water.
-And drinking a glass of water is a surefire way to get your digestive system moving, especially in the morning.
+Drinking a glass of water is a surefire way to get your digestive system moving, especially in the morning.

 One way around this is to take your pre-workout with less water.
 As little as 3 ounces is usually enough to dissolve the powder.
 Just make sure you drink plenty of water throughout the day!